fejalish/src_ctrl/README.md

 There's no perfect solution for serving up images for responsive websites.
 This method, of course, has it's caveats.

-- One must know _all_ the possible percentage sizes of an image's containing element in all media-query ranges.
-(This of course takes some calculation - which can be tedious - but it is not difficult.)
-- This method requires Javascript to send the browser's screen width to the server.
+- This method requires Javascript to send the browser's clientWidth value to the server.
-- The client's screen width is stored in the server session so the first virgin load will source all images at whichever resolution is determined by the code - full resolution, mobile-first reduced images, etc. (Currently the script returns full resolution images.)
+- Without the clientWidth data being sent or stored in the server session variable (first virgin load or no-Javascript browser) all images are resized to a mobile-friendly baseline width in the code.
 - The script returns images through a "Header: location" redirect.
 So there is the initial HTTP request for the "src" call and then a second request for the final resized image.
-It does add multiple requests, which is not great, but it does allow for the individual images to be be cached through a CDN.
+A redirect and two HTTP requests per image is not great, but it does allow for the final individual images to be be cached through a CDN.
+- One must know _all_ the possible percentage sizes of an image's containing element in all media-query ranges to properly use this method.
+(This of course takes some calculation - which can be tedious - but it is not difficult.)

+## Features

+- There is a baseline screen width for processing images without knowing the browser's clientWidth value.
+Currently the default it is set to 640px to minimise on file-size for low-bandwidth/narrow-screen devices but also to retain enough quality when images are embiggened on wider-screen devices (monitors, TVs, etc).
+This can be adjusted in the settings.
-- The script resizes images rounded up to the nearest 20 pixel modulo, so as to save on processing load.(This can be changed in the configuration variables.)
+- The script resizes images rounded up to the nearest 20 pixel value, so as to save on processing load.
+This can be adjusted in the settings.
+- It works with CSS background images.
+Yay!
+(Have to test CSS sprites still, but should work as well).

+## Notes

+- Scrollbars reduce the clientWidth of the screen, so when scollbars are present images may be a bit over the 20px range allowed for in the code.
+- Image resizing can be processor intensive of course, especially when a page has many, many images which have not been processed previously.
+Make sure your server can handle your specific processing load to avoid unrendered images.
+- It is best not to use large, uncompressed images.
+Instead save large, lightly compressed images with reasonable compression before using on a live site.
+If the baseline variable is not set and the clientWidth cannot be read the original image is set as the default download, which of course kills low-bandwidth connections and increases page-weight dramatically.

 ## Demo